MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *Total employees engaged*

-This bar represents the total number of distinct tenant measured employees in an organization who have collaborated with any external domain.
+**Total employees engaged** represents the total number of distinct tenant measured employees in an organization who have collaborated with any external domain.
 There is no **Average** line on bar charts.

 **Trend chart**

 *Group total*

-This represents the total count of distinct measured employees across all organizations who have engaged with any external domains in a week.
+**Group total** represents the total count of distinct measured employees across all organizations who have engaged with any external domains in a week.

 **Distribution chart**